AusDTO/gov-au-ui-kit/BROWSER-SUPPORT.md

 We don’t list unsupported devices and browsers.

 We are aiming for a solid HTML mobile-first foundation that provides functional support for the browsers and devices of all of our users.

+## Advanced support

+* All (or most) documented features.
+* Advanced functionality and behaviour.
+* Advanced design using JavaScript and CSS.

 ## Functional support